cakephp/docs/en/core-libraries/collections.rst

     $sorted = $people->sortBy('age');

-As seen above, you can sort by passing the name of a column or property that it's present in the collection values.
+As seen above, you can sort by passing the name of a column or property that is present in the collection values.
 You are also able to specify a property path instead using the dot notation.
 The next example will sort articles by their author's name::